lijcam/lijcam.github.io/_lessons/deploy applications using the openshift console.md

 ![Pacman route](../assets/img/launch-route.png)

 What OpenShift has done behind the scenes is taken care of all the plumbing — the networking, services, routes, and deployments.
-We can export those objects from OpenShift and use them to form the basis of a infrastructure-as-code practice around our application.
+We can export those objects from OpenShift and use them to form the basis of an infrastructure-as-code practice around our application.